NetApp/ontap-rest-python/lod/README.md

 ## Setup

-1. Log in to [Lab On Demand](https://labondemand.netapp.com/catalog) and from the Library, choose "Exploring the ONTAP REST API v1.2" Lab-On-Demand solution.
+1. Log in to [Lab On Demand](https://labondemand.netapp.com/catalog) and from the *Full Library*, choose "Exploring the ONTAP REST API v1.2" Lab-On-Demand solution.

 2. Log into the "rhel1" machine in the provisioned lab and clone the following respository.